tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - HTTP or HTTPS, HTTP => HTTPS, HTTPS Only
 - Two SSL Connections: Viewer => CloudFront and CloudFront => Origin
 - Both Need valid public certificates (and intermediate certs)

+- Historically every SSL enabled site needed its own IP
+- Encryption starts at the TCP connection
+- Host headers happens after that - Layer 7 // Application Layer
+- SNI - Server Name Indication - allows multiple SSL sites on one IP
+- SNI is a TLS extension, allowing a host to be included
+- Resulting in many SSL Certs/Hosts using a shared IP
+- Old browsers don't support SNI ...
+CF charges extra for dedicated IP